CMSgov/ab2d-pdp-documentation/docs/Production User FAQs.md

 - **Can I retrieve the results of a job that fails?** <br>No you cannot.
 - **I tried to download the files and got an error message**
     1. 403 - your bearer token may have expired or may be incorrect, regenerate the bearer token.
-    2. 4xx - the files are deleted 72 hours after a job completes or if the files have been downloaded an excessive number of times.
+    2. 4xx - the files are deleted 72 hours after a job completes or if the files have been downloaded more than six times.
 - **What is FHIR STU3 and R4?** <br>STU3 and R4 are different FHIR versions for data transmission.
 AB2D provides STU3 and R4 versions of one type of FHIR object, ExplanationOfBenefit.
 A detailed explanation of these versions are defined [here for R4](http://hl7.org/fhir/R4/explanationofbenefit.html) and [here for STU3](http://hl7.org/fhir/STU3/explanationofbenefit.html).